humanestandards/home/content/play/ai-teaches-humane-operations.md

 ---
 ## Intro

-In this Hybrid-Intelligence synthesized MasterClass we shall examine the Default and Human-Generated Theorems of the Humane Standards characterized by the initials HGT, and below them Paul's commentary which is an Artificial Intelligence Generated content.
+In this Hybrid-Intelligence synthesized MasterClass, we shall examine the Default and Human-Generated Theorems of the Humane Standards - characterized by the initials HGT, and below them Paul's commentary - which is an Artificial Intelligence Generated content.

 ## Episode 01